nedp/statustxt/README.md

-# statusbar
+# statustxt
-A simple textual status bar for the X window manager.
+A simple textual status bar for the X window system.

 Displays information on: